 This monkey patch wraps every ActiveRecord

-We log the start and the end of a transaction along with the elapsed seconds and a filtered call stack.
-And since transactions can be nested, it is ideal to generate a unique id for them, so we can match the end with the start of the same transaction easier.
+We log the start and end of a transaction, along with the elapsed seconds and a filtered call stack.
+Since transactions can be nested, it’s ideal to generate a unique ID for each one to be able to match the end with the corresponding start.

 grep -F '[DBTransaction] finished in more' log/production.log

-In our case a log entry can look like this:
+In our case, a log entry may look like this:

 [timestamp][process_id][DBTransaction] finished in more than 50s #transaction-id-xyz: 91s ...

-This provides us the transaction id which we can use to find the start of the transaction and then everything between the start and the end, so we can see why it takes long.
+This provides us the transaction ID which we can use to find the start and the end of the transaction.

-command line tool to list all the log entries between the start and the end message:
+To list all the log entries between the start and the end, we can use the sed command:

 sed -n '/start #transaction-id-xyz/,/#transaction-id-xyz/p' log/production.log

-If there are more processes feeding the same log stream, then additionally we need to filter for the corresponding process.
-In the example above you can see we include the process id in the log entries like [process_id]
+If multiple processes are feeding the same log stream, we need to filter for the corresponding process.
+In the example above, you can see that we include the process ID in the log entries as [process_id]

 after the timestamp.
-Let’s leverage this wisdom aided by grep
+Let’s leverage this information along with grep

 to build the final command: